danwallach/github-graders/README.md

 0) This project requires Python3.
 You may need to install that first.

-1) If you haven't already done this, you'll first need to `pip3 install requests` for a necessary library.
+1) If you haven't already done this, you'll need to `pip3 install requests` for a necessary library.

 2) Get a GitHub token with all the "Repo" privileges.
 You do